DesktopECHO/xWSL/README.md

      xWSL Installation Complete!
 GUI will start in a few seconds...

 A successful xWSL install will report 956 packages installed.

-**Upon completion you'll be logged into your XFCE Desktop.**
+When the install completes an XFCE desktop will be launched using your saved credentials.

 **Configure xWSL to start at boot (like a service, no console window)**